-The new model we propose here is built by including these crosstalk links so as to couple the two core circuits of EMT and metabolic control respectively.
-We modify the metabolic circuit such that the mathematical model includes the miRNA regulation of HIF-1 by μ200 and confirm that the nullclines and expression of AMPK/HIF-1/ROS for the modified metabolic network model is consistent with results from the model detailed in Ref.
-[46] (Fig. S4).
+The new model we propose here is built by including these crosstalk links so as to couple thecircuits of EMT and metabolism respectively.[46]
 The full equations for the dynamics of all components of the circuit are given in SI Section 1.3 and the parameters along with a brief explanation are given in SI Section 1.4.

-Assume that we have chosen parameters such that both the EMT and metabolic networks are tristable.
-This means that when the crosstalk links are inactive, there are nine possible combinations of the EMT and metabolic phenotypes: E-W, E-O, E-W/O, M-W, M-O, M-W/O, E/M-W, E/M-O, and E/M-W/O (Fig. 1D, details of numerical integration using the Euler method are given in section S2.2).
-By including active crosstalks, we can identify how the components of the networks interact and which EMT states and metabolic states become coupled.
+We started with parameters such that both the EMT and metabolic networks are tristable.
+This means when the crosstalk are inactive, there are at maximum nine possible combinations of the EMT and metabolic phenotypes: E-W, E-O, E-W/O, M-W, M-O, M-W/O, E/M-W, E/M-O, and E/M-W/O (Fig. 1D, details of numerical integration using the Euler method are given in section S2.2).
+By including active crosstalks, we can identify crosstalk affects the coupling between EMT states and metabolism states.